 Surveillance of insurance claimants in public places is generally legal.
 However, you may have recourse against your insurance company if it engages in invasive surveillance tactics.
 There are many recorded instances of insurers trespassing upon claimant property, placing illegal wiretaps, and impersonating claimants to obtain personal and financial information.
 Insurance companies can be both criminally and civilly liable for the conduct of private investigators in these cases.

-If you believe your insurance company is engaging in illegal surveillance, contact Bourhis Law Group to discuss your case.
+If you believe your insurance company is engaging in illegal surveillance, contact Bourhis Law Group, PC to discuss your case.
 We can ensure that your insurer is obeying the law and respecting your personal privacy while conducting its claim investigation.

 ABOUT ERIC WHITEHEAD